DeFiCh/defichain.com/content/learn/liquidity-mining-how-to.en.md

 <img src="/img/guides/liquidity-mining/liquidity-welcome.png" srcset="/img/guides/liquidity-mining/liquidity-welcome.png 1x, /img/guides/liquidity-mining/liquidity-welcome@2x.png 2x">

 Below the videos, you'd find a list of _pool pairs_.
-Within each pool pair the total liquidity in it and APY is displayed.
+Within each pool pair the total liquidity in it and APR is displayed.

 ### Step 4: Decide which pool pair to supply liquidity to